 Department of Psychology, College of Letters and Science

--Effects of social stress on brain and behavior
+-Effects of stress on anxiety-related behaviors

--Sex differences in behavior
+-Sex differences in behavior and brain function

 Grad Group Affiliations